emolaus/RPi3Setup/README.md

 Power off with sudo shutdown -h now
 Scan network with mac: sudo nmap -sn 192.168.0/24

-Wrote script bin/resetwlan which is called every 5 min to check if we need to restart wlan.
-To schedule: nano /etc/crontab followed by sudo service cron restart

 Wrote script bin/onstartup which I added to /etc/rc.local.
 The idea is to start a tmux session to get all stuff visible when logging in with ssh.

-Added new user (in sudo group),
-Remove pi from ssh config,
+Added new user (in sudo group - receives ssh login automatically), removed pi from ssh config
-Add new user to ssh config,

 Instructions:
 http://askubuntu.com/questions/16650/create-a-new-ssh-user-on-ubuntu-server, http://askubuntu.com/questions/334318/sudoers-file-enable-nopasswd-for-user-all-commands